 - Identifying and actioning tree planting requirements across the client portfolio.

-- Processing applications in respect of Tree Preservation Order and Conservation Area legislation including site inspections and producing and dispatching decision letters subsequent to assessment of trees on site including provision of pre- application advice to owners and agents.
+- Processing applications in respect of Tree Preservation Order and Conservation Area legislation including site inspections and producing and dispatching decision letters subsequent to the assessment of trees on-site including the provision of pre-application advice to owners and agents.